EOSIO/eosio-explorer/README.md

 ### Starting the Tool

-There are the ways to start the tool depending on what you need or want to accomplish:
+There are ways to start the tool depending on what you need or want to accomplish:

 ```bash
 eosio-explorer init